By Bob Stepno

 “Tonight could be the jackpot… I can take care of myself,” are his last words.

-Reasons to kill an editor — at The Adventures of Leonidas Witherall
+The Adventures of Leonidas Witherall

 - Readers’ expectations and “local news” standards for publicizing small-town events;